Skip to main content

 • A data provider may require IRB review/approval or may require an official determination from the IRB that a project is “not human subjects research (NHSR)” before they will share the data.

 The IRB can review and approve a study with a draft DUA to keep administrative processes moving.
 However, when the DUA is fully executed, the executed DUA (and any resulting updated study procedures) must be submitted to the IRB via an amendment for review and approval before any data are exchanged.
+To request a Data Access and Security Plan for an associated IRB protocol, please use your unity ID credentials to login to the “IT Service Portal” to initiate the process.

 Data Use Agreements may specify only named project personnel as authorized to access data under the terms and conditions of the agreement.
 However, if the agreement does not require specifically named individuals, only North Carolina State University employees are authorized to access the data.
 Additional data security requirements should be taken into consideration, if applicable.